microsoft/EdgeML/README.md

 Please [email us](mailto:edgeml@microsoft.com) your comments, criticism, and questions.

-If you use software from this library in your work, please cite us using this BibTex entry:
+If you use software from this library in your work, please use the BibTex entry below for citation.

 ```
 @software{edgeml01,